dmitrii-badretdinov/Unique-Events-Queue/README.md

-# training
+# Description

-A collection of various tasks
+It'a repository where I store various training tasks.

+Each folder represents a separate task.